 Collection Development Policy

-Collecting Mission of the Frick Art Reference Library
+Collecting Mission of the Frick Art Research Library

-The Library’s collections serve a broad, international research community, as well as supporting the scholarly programming of The Frick Collection.
+The Library’s collections serve an international research community, while they also support the display, exhibitions, and programming of The Frick Collection.

-Whenever possible, the Library enhances the historic strengths of its collections in the following categories: auction catalogs, exhibition catalogs (including pamphlets, checklists, and ephemera), and documented images of individual works of art (in its Photoarchive).
+Whenever possible, the Library enhances the historic strengths of its collections in the following categories: auction catalogs and exhibition catalogs, including pamphlets, checklists, and ephemera; documented images of individual works of art (held in the Photoarchive); and archival traces of collectors, collections, the art trade and academic research (held in the Archives).

 Core Subject Categories Collected Comprehensively Within the Library's Geographic and Chronological Parameters